lawik123/kotlin-poc-frontend-axios/README.md

 Using the `gradlew bundle -Pprod` command will build the project for production, the Kotlin files will be compiled(transpiled) to JavaScript, the required JavaScript files will be bundled into a single JavaScript file, the bundle will be minified, and moved to the web folder in the root directory of the project (along with the HTML files in the `src/resources/web) folder.

 ### Removing unused code
-The `kotlin-dce-js` Gradle plugin automatically removes unused code from the compiled(transpiled) JavaScript file, this is especially useful due to the fact that the Kotlin standard library is rather big and has to be included with the app in order for it to run, the plugin will remove unused code from the standard library.
+The `kotlin-dce-js` Gradle plugin automatically removes unused code from the compiled(transpiled) JavaScript file, this is especially useful due to the fact that the Kotlin standard library is rather big and has to be included with the app in order for it to run.
 Without the plugin, the production bundle (which is minified) is 955KB, the plugin brings this down to 241KB.